keel-hq/keel-website/src/v1/examples/push-to-deploy.md

 kubectl create -f https://raw.githubusercontent.com/keel-hq/keel/master/deployment/deployment-norbac-whr-sidecar.yaml
 ```

 > TIP: Feel free to save deployment manifest locally and add things like Slack or other chat provider notifications, approvals and so on.
-For the sake of simplicy we are omitting those steps in this tutorial.
+For the sake of simplicity we are omitting those steps in this tutorial.

 So, when we create it Kubernetes should complain a bit about already existing namespace but that's expected: